 7. What is our approach to teaching children and young people with SEND?
-This is what we provide in our school

 Our school is inclusive, and we make every opportunity to include all children.
 We work closely with you and your child to aim to meet their needs in the best way possible.